 The northern peninsula Snæfellsnes is also home to orcas if you would like to go orca watching.

-August brings a good mix of interesting events in the capital, with the Reykjavík Pride, the Reykjavík Marathon and the Reykjavík Culture Night.
 The latter is especially exciting as it celebrates Iceland’s diverse cultural scene.
-There are countless free events through the evening, including outdoor concerts, film screenings, art and photography exhibitions, street performances and a fireworks display by the harbour to close the night.
+There are countless free events through the evening, including outdoor concerts, film screenings, art and photography exhibitions, street performances and a firework display by the harbour to close the night.

 For more information about events in Iceland, look at our annual events guide.